lmddc-lu/peertube-plugin-subtitle-translator/docs/index.md

 - `USE_GPU` : Set to `true` if you want to use the GPU version of the image.
 Set to `false` if you want to use the CPU version.

 For the GPU version, you will need to have a GPU with CUDA support.
-You can build the image with the following command:
 Make sure you have the NVIDIA container toolkit installed on your machine.
 You can find the installation instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 - `API_PORT` : The port on which the API will be available.
 Default is 5000.